 A grade is applied to every business, whether it is accredited or not.
 You can learn more about BBB’s accreditation process and how to get your business accredited here.

 What happens if I get a BBB complaint?

-BBB complaints may very well be the largest component to impact your business rating.
+BBB complaints may very well be the largest component to impact your business rating, when sating a business you need to look for a business startup attorney to hide you through the whole process.
 Each complaint goes through a review process that can be broken down as follows:

 - A customer submits a complaint about your business.